 David Bergsland —I’ve been around a long time.
-This blog contains the musings of an artist, writer, & believer who’s been around far too long and knows less than he did at the end of the 1960s—when he was sure he knew everything.
-He believes the Lord has called him to write, so he does it—trying to be obedient.
+This blog contains the musings of an artist, writer, & believer who’s been around far too long and knows less than I did at the end of the 1960s—when I was sure I knew everything.
+I believe the Lord has called me to write, so I do—trying to be obedient.
 Where it will lead is unknown except to the Lord Jesus.
 It is all Him—as I am finally convinced that what I do without the Lord is a waste of time at best.
-I do not want to waste your time.
+I definitely do not want to waste your time.

 Here’s a little history